VitexSoftware/multiflexi-buildimages/WARP.md

   - Optional shared scripts or snippets for common steps (e.g., adding the repo key, apt source list entries).
   - Optional CI workflow to build and publish images on push or tag.

+- Test assets
+  - Test/ contains example Debian packaging workflow and a helper tool (multiflexi-halloworld) with README explaining usage.
+These are illustrative for validating images against real packaging tasks.

 Notes for future contributors (actionable, repo-specific)
 - When adding Dockerfiles:
   - Ensure the image adds and trusts the repo.multiflexi.eu APT source (key + source list) and performs an apt update to validate availability.